SuperMost: New Future for the Relocated City

 MMM

-Opened in 1976 as the city's main shopping center, Prior has the potential to become a new community and cultural hub.
-The city, which is its current owner, plans to transform it into a lively place for meetings, education, culture, and other functions beneficial to local residents.
-During the project preparation, Prior will become a venue for public discussions, presentations, and a testing ground for its future use.
-Prior will be the starting point and venue/stage for the transformation of the city of Most.
+As the first in a series of competitive dialogues, the city of Most announced the SuperPrior competitive dialogue.
+The Prior department store, which opened in 1976 as the city’s main shopping center, has the potential to become a new community and cultural hub.
+The city, which is its current owner, plans to transform it into a vibrant space for gathering, education, culture, and other functions that benefit local residents.
+During the project’s preparation, Prior will serve as a venue for public discussions and presentations, as well as a testing ground for its future use.
+Prior will be the starting point and the venue/stage for the process of transforming the city of Most.

 Previous Next